 We will never sue God.
 We will never win that court case.
 Justification is not by works, thus, God is never in our debt.
 This is why the common talking point among legalistic religions that “we have to work but we only do so because God’s grace enables us, so it’s still all of grace” is so at odds with the very nature of grace.
 As soon as works enter the equation, we are no longer talking about grace, but wages.
 Paul makes this clearer in Romans 11:6, “But if it is by grace, it is no longer on the basis of works; otherwise grace would no longer be grace.”
 To bring works into justification literally cancels grace out.
 Grace by definition is unmerited favor.
 If heaven is unmerited, we cannot claim we merited it anyway.
 Grace and works do not fit together on this issue.
 Grace alone, or works alone, but they cannot be married.

-Lastly, another issue Roman Catholics must keep in mind when discussing Romans 2: 13 is that when Paul says “doers” of the Law, he is not allowing us to read in “those who try their hardest.”
+Lastly, another issue Roman Catholics must keep in mind when discussing Romans 2:13 is that when Paul says “doers” of the Law, he is not allowing us to read in “those who try their hardest.”
 Doers of the Law must do the Law perfectly to be justified.
-Paul makes this clearer elsewhere when rejecting the Judiazers for the Galatian heresy.
+Paul makes this clearer elsewhere when rejecting the Judiazers.

 Galatians 5:3, “I testify again to every man who accepts circumcision that he is obligated to keep the whole law.”